Convertible: History

 In the 1920s, when steel bodies began to be mass-produced, closed cars became available to the average buyer, and fully open cars began to disappear from the mainstream market.
-By the mid 1930s, the remaining small number of convertibles sold were high-priced luxury models.
+By the mid 1930s, the remaining small number of convertibles sold were high-priced, luxury models.
 In 1939, Plymouth introduced the first mechanically operated convertible roof powered by two vacuum cylinders.

 Demand for convertibles increased as a result of American soldiers in France and the United Kingdom during World War II familiarizing themselves with small roadster cars, which were not available in the United States at that time.
 These roadsters included the MG Midget and Triumph Roadster.
 The convertible design was incorporated into the mass market unibody by Hudson in 1948.
 United States automakers manufactured a broad range of convertible models during the 1950s and 1960s – from economical compact-sized models such as the Rambler American and the Studebaker Lark, to the more expensive models, such as the Packard Caribbean, Oldsmobile 98, and Imperial by Chrysler.
 Automakers often included a convertible body style as an available body style in a model range.

-Convertibles in the U.S. market peaked in sales around 1965, and fell in popularity over the next five years.
-Optional air conditioning was gradually becoming more popular, and the availability of sunroofs and T-tops limited the appeal of the open body style.
+Convertibles in the U.S. market peaked in sales around 1965.
+They fell out of favor over the next five years.
+Optional air conditioning was becoming increasingly popular, and the availability of sunroofs and T-tops limited the appeal of the open body style.
 Noise, leaks, and repairs associated with fabric tops also contributed to issues that many customers had.
 The popularity of convertibles was reduced by the increased travel speeds on roads (resulting in more wind and noise for occupants) and the emergence of more comprehensive vehicle crash safety standards in the United States.

-The market share of convertibles fell to two or three percent of total sales and the U.S. automakers discontinued the body style from their lineups.
-American Motors stopped making convertibles after the 1968 model year, Chrysler after 1971, Ford after 1973, and most divisions of General Motors after 1975.
-Cadillac held out until 1976, when they made about 14,000.
+The market share of convertibles fell to two or three percent of total sales, and the U.S. automakers discontinued the body style from their lineups.
+American Motors (AMC) stopped making convertibles after the 1968 model year, Chrysler after 1971, Ford after 1973, and most divisions of General Motors after 1975.
+Cadillac held out until 1976, when it made about 14,000.
 The last 200 had a red, white, and blue motif and a dashboard plaque.
-The very last was offered to the Smithsonian Institution, whose trustees turned it down as it was not at that moment a historic artifact, "Though it might well be in three generations ... or at the Tricentennial."
+The very last was offered to the Smithsonian Institution, whose trustees turned it down, as it was not at that moment a historic artifact, "Though it might well be in three generations ... or at the Tricentennial."
 After the last Cadillac Eldorado convertible was made in 1976, the only factory convertibles sold in the United States were imported.
 Making convertibles on the assembly line was both expensive and time-consuming, thus not worth the problems needed to sell the limited number of cars.